Glacier Peak

 Glacier Peak or Dakobed (known in the Sauk-Suiattle dialect of the Lushootseed language as "Tda-ko-buh-ba" or "Takobia") is the most isolated of the five major stratovolcanoes (composite volcanoes) of the Cascade Volcanic Arc in the U.S state of Washington.
 Located in the Glacier Peak Wilderness in Mount Baker–Snoqualmie National Forest, the volcano is visible from the west in Seattle, and from the north in the higher areas of eastern suburbs of Vancouver such as Coquitlam, New Westminster and Port Coquitlam.
 The volcano is the fourth tallest peak in Washington state, and not as much is known about it compared to other volcanoes in the area.
 Local Native Americans have recognized Glacier Peak and other Washington volcanoes in their histories and stories.
 When American explorers reached the region, they learned basic information about surrounding landforms, but did not initially understand that Glacier Peak was a volcano.
 Positioned in Snohomish County, the volcano is only 70 mi northeast of downtown Seattle.
 From locations in northern Seattle and northward, Glacier Peak is closer than the more famous Mount Rainier (Tahoma), but as Glacier Peak is set farther into the Cascades and almost 4000 ft shorter, it is much less noticeable than Mount Rainier.

-Glacier Peak is one of the most active of Washington's volcanoes.
+Glacier Peak is the second most active of Washington's volcanoes, with eruptions as recently as 1700 AD ± 100 years.
 The volcano formed during the Pleistocene epoch, about one million years ago, and since the most recent ice age, it has produced some of the largest and most explosive eruptions in the state.
 When continental ice sheets retreated from the region, Glacier Peak began to erupt regularly, erupting explosively five times in the past 3,000 years.
 It has erupted repeatedly during at least six periods; two of these eruptions have been among the largest in Washington.